 - 2 tablespoons milk

-- In a large bowl combine the four and salt.
+- Dough: In a large bowl combine the flour and salt.
 Add in the cubed butter and cut in using a pastry cutter or fork until the mixture is crumbly.
 Add in the egg yolk and sour cream and stir until combined and the dough comes together.
 Wrap the dough in cling wrap and refrigerate for 3 hours or overnight.

 - Preheat oven to 350°F. Line a baking sheet with parchment paper and set aside.

 - For the filling, in a small bowl combine the light brown sugar and cinnamon.